Restor-Foundation/tcd/README.md

 conda activate tcd
 ```

-If you're running an M1 Mac:
+If you're running an M1 Mac this is very important, otherwise performance will tank:

 ```
 CONDA_SUBDIR=osx-arm64 conda create -n tcd python=3.10